-- IIIA51 Article XV Evaluation of Faculty (San Diego Community College Guild) - IIIA52 Classified Professionals Bargaining Unit Agreement - IIIA53 Performance Appraisal Report Form Classified Staff Unit Members - IIIA54 Supervisory and Professional Administrators' Association Handbook - IIIA55 Supervisory and Professional Administrators' Evaluation - IIIA56 Management Employees Handbook notified of delinquent evaluations to ensure prompt resolution.
+L'vidence.
+III.A.5-1 Article XV - Evaluation of Faculty (San Diego Community College Guild) III.A.5-2 Classified Professionals Bargaining Unit Agreement III.A.5-3 Performance Appraisal Report Form Classified Staff Unit Members III.A.5-4 Supervisory and Professional Administrators' Association Handbook III.A.5-5 Management Employees Handbook

+PCTS tracks the completion of evaluations and compliance with processes and criteria from applicable collective bargaining agreements and employee handbooks.
+Executive managers are notified of delinquent evaluations to ensure prompt resolution.
 The District is developing expanded criteria for DEIA-related performance criteria to be implemented for all job classifications to ensure the Institution continues to serve diverse student communities successfully in all aspects of its operations.